His playing was to die for—or at the very least, sell your soul to Satan for.

 Legend has it that Robert Johnson met the devil at a crossroads and gave him his soul in exchange for mastery of the guitar.
 Steeped in mystery, killed mysteriously, his legend eclipsed only by his skill, Robert Johnson may be the first ever rock star.

-Robert Johnson stands at the crossroads of American music, due in no small part to a popular folk legend that he once stood at Mississippi crossroads and sold his soul to the devil in exchange for guitar-playing prowess.
+Robert Johnson stands at the crossroads of American music, much as it is rumored that he once stood at a Mississippi crossroads and sold his soul to the devil in exchange for his unique musical gifts.